 The Greek island of Crete is a perfect destination for people who love nature and history.
 The island is fairly large and has a variety of attractions for people of all ages.
 It’s a great place to visit during summer, but there are many things to do year-round.
 So no matter what you’re looking for from a vacation, Crete will certainly deliver.
-To help you plan your vacation, I will give you a list of 14 Top-Rated Attractions & Places to Visit on Crete that are worth visiting.
+To help you plan your vacation, I will give you a list of 14 Best and Fun Things to Do in Crete that are worth visiting.
 Read on!

 Things To Do In Crete